Associate Professor of Theatre Derby and Claire Gisclair Distinguished Professor of Theatre

 Since 2003, Dr. Hope has been an Associate Artist with Golden Thread Productions in San Francisco, a theatre company dedicated to exploring Middle Eastern cultures and identities as expressed around the Globe.
-She is currently working with Golden Thread and the African American Shakespeare Company on the development of a new play about Duke Ellington’s 1963 tour of Iran, written by Torange Yeghiazarian, for which she will direct the World Premiere in 2015.
 She has directed numerous shows for Golden Thread, and aided in script selection for the bi-annual ReOrient Festival and the Middle East America New Plays Initiative.
 She helped found Golden Thread’s annual What Do the Women Say? evening of performance and poetry celebrating International Women’s Day.

 During her years as the Literary Manager and Festival Director for San Francisco’s renowned Magic Theatre, she produced numerous new play festivals, including A Festival of Irish Women Playwrights, Playwrights in Danger, A Festival of Lesbian Playwrights, Plays at the Border, and Science on Stage; in addition, she worked with a wide range of playwrights, such as Rebecca Gilman, Emma Donoghue, Sam Shepard, Marie Jones, Rogelio Martinez, Claire Chafee, Michelle Carter, Paula Meehan, and Christina Reid.
-She regularly works with the Bay Area Playwrights Festival, where she has served variously as a dramaturg, associate producer, literary manager, and actor.
+She frequently works with the Bay Area Playwrights Festival, where she has served variously as a dramaturg, associate producer, literary manager, and actor.

-In New Orleans she has directed and dramaturged for Southern Repertory Theatre's New Play Bacchanal, directed the critically acclaimed production of Adam Rapp’s Blackbird for The Elm Theatre, which received four Big Easy Award nominations, and acted in the Jefferson Performing Arts Society’s production of Flanagan’s Wake.
+In New Orleans she has directed and dramaturged for Southern Repertory Theatre's New Play Bacchanal, and directed the critically acclaimed production of Adam Rapp’s Blackbird for The Elm Theatre, which received four Big Easy Award nominations.